Kerri Kenney-Silver

 Kerri Kenney-Silver is an American actress, comedian, writer, singer, and musician.
-She is best known for starring as Trudy Wiegel on the mockumentary series Reno 911!, for which she has been nominated for four Primetime Emmy Awards.
-She is also known for her previous sketch comedy work on MTV's The State, where she was the show's lone female cast member.
+She is best known for starring as Trudy Wiegel on the mockumentary series Reno 911!, for which she has been nominated for four Primetime Emmy Awards and currently stars as Anne Pagano on the Netflix comedy The Four Seasons.
+She was first known on television for her sketch comedy work on MTV's The State, where she was the show's lone female cast member.
 She has also appeared with recurring roles on sitcoms such as Superstore, 2 Broke Girls, Love, and The Ellen Show.
-Kenney fronted the all-female rock band Cake Like.
+In the 1990s, Kenney fronted the all-female rock band Cake Like.

 Career

 During the early 1990s, Kenney-Silver was the lead singer and bassist of the indie rock band Cake Like.

 Kenney-Silver attended New York University where she joined the sketch comedy group The New Group which ultimately became The State.
 The group was picked up for a self-titled sketch comedy show on MTV, The State, which aired between 1993 and 1995.

 After the show's completion, Kenney-Silver continued working with her fellow troupe members on other projects.
 In 1996, she co-wrote and starred in Viva Variety, a parody of variety shows that aired on Comedy Central for two seasons.

 In 2000, Kenney-Silver voiced the character of "Gravitina" in the children's cartoon Buzz Lightyear of Star Command.
 She has since done a number of voices on the Nickelodeon series Invader Zim.
 Additionally, she starred as a regular on The Ellen Show, which aired until 2001.
 She later found success with Reno 911!, a series on Comedy Central that parodied police reality shows like COPS, which also featured former members of the State Thomas Lennon, Ben Garant, and Joe Lo Truglio.
 The show was originally cancelled in 2009 after six seasons.
 Kenney-Silver also appeared on the TV series Still Standing.

 In July 2008, Kenney-Silver made her debut as "Dame Delilah", the title character in the web series Dame Delilah's Fantasy Ranch & Gift Shoppe.
 On the site, various comedians give video testimony as characters working at or otherwise visiting the fictional Cat House.
 Kenney-Silver created the series and it was produced by her husband, Steve Silver, and Jared Mazzaschi.